Churches

 Ceres Kemback and Springfield Parish was formed in 2005 by the union of the united Parish of Ceres and Springfield with the parish of Kemback.

-We are one united congregation worshipping in three church buildings, serving a largely rural parish close to Cupar and St Andrews.
+We are one united congregation worshipping in two church buildings, serving a largely rural parish close to Cupar and St Andrews.
 The parish includes the villages of Springfield, Craigrothie, Chance Inn, Ceres, Pitscottie, Dura Den, Blebo Craigs and Kemback.
 We are involved across the life of each community and are committed to serving the whole parish.

 We are a congregation of the Church of Scotland in the Presbytery of Fife.
 The Church of Scotland’s Vision is to “seek to inspire the people of Scotland and beyond with the Good News of Jesus Christ through enthusiastic worshipping, witnessing, nurturing and serving community”.
 We believe in the central value of worship and the importance of prayer, cherishing the traditions that have brought us so far, but seeking always to test them with a vision of the world in which we find ourselves.